 The only thing necessary for the triumph of evil is for good men to do nothing, Edmund Burke.

-So you want to make a difference in this world, make this world a better place by offering something, helping people who need it, giving your time, money, and even your heart, but don’t know how or where to start.
+So you want to make a difference in this world, make this world a better place by becoming a better person, a more responsible citizen, by helping people who need it, giving your time, money, and even your heart, but maybe you just don’t know how or where to start.

 Let me suggest some ideas.

-- Firstly, educate yourself, get informed, find out the facts, what is going on in the world, and create your own opinion about global issues that affect us all: hunger, war, terrorism, water scarcity, etc.
+- Firstly, educate yourself, get informed, find out about the facts, what is going on in the world, and create your own informed opinions about global issues that affect us all.

-Promote a reform in education which helps to increase citizens’ knowledge and awareness.
-We must build a society with educated people able to think, discern, understand what is going on, and act accordingly.
-Do not let yourself be manipulated by the mass media, do no get so distracted by reality TV shows, gossip, videogames, series, sports, etc.
+Promote a reform in education which helps to increase citizens’ knowledge and awareness about social, economic, and environmental challenges.
+We must build a society with educated people able to think, understand what is going on, and act accordingly.
+Do not let yourself be manipulated by the mass media and by political and commercial interests, do no get so distracted by reality TV shows, gossiping, shopping, playing videogames, or social media.

 - Start small, and then work your way up.
-Consider your abilities as well as your interests and limitations (time, health, etc.).
+Consider your skills and abilities as well as your interests and limitations (time, health, and economic situation).

-- You may want to read our free on-line e-book The poor little rich man that inspires you to make a difference.
+- You may want to read our free ebook The poor little rich man that tries to inspires you to make a difference.

 - You are not alone, and neither are you too small or old to make a difference!
-Watch the video The girl who silenced the world for 5 minutes, Severn Cullis-Suzuki, a girl born and raised in Vancouver, founded the Environmental Children’s Organization (ECO), and raised money to attend the Earth Summit in Rio de Janeiro when she was 12.
-She delivered a passionate emotional speech which inspired millions and demonstrated that everyone can be effective and useful.
+Watch the video The girl who silenced the world for 5 minutes.
+Severn Cullis-Suzuki was a girl born and raised in Vancouver.
+She founded the Environmental Children’s Organization (ECO) and raised money to attend the Earth Summit in Rio de Janeiro when she was 12.
+She delivered a passionate, emotional speech which inspired millions.
+She demonstrated that everyone can be effective and influential.

-- Be proactive, put pressure on politicians to end wars and take firm action against global warming, poverty, etc. Join other people, NGOs, and movements.
-Volunteer, participate in protests or rallies, write letters to governments, companies, and newspapers voicing your concerns.
+- Be proactive, put pressure on politicians and policy makers to end wars and take firm action against global warming and poverty.
+Get involved, become a member, volunteer or join an NGO, participate in protests or rallies, write letters and emails to governments, companies, and newspapers voicing your concerns.

-- Donate money to charities or non-profit organizations.
+- Donate some money to charities or non-profit organizations.

-An endangered species is one whose numbers are so small that it is at risk of extinction. […] Many scientists agree that up to 20 percent of all living animal populations will disappear within 30 years.
+An endangered species is one whose numbers are so small that it is at risk of extinction

 You can judge a man’s true character by the way he treats his fellow animals, Paul McCartney

-Read our free ebooks about animals Extraordinary animals
+You may want to read our free ebooks about animals, Extraordinary animals

 , A very bad day